alejoceballos/dumb-keyboard/README.md

 ![Changing Key Style in the Browser](README.files/changing-key-style-on-browser.png "Changing Key Style in the Browser")

-Not the best CSS, I know, but I'm just trying to see how it would look like.
+Not the best CSS, I know, but I'm just trying to see how it would look like in real time.
 We can refactor it later.

 Updating our keyboard using styled components would like just like that:
 ```javascript 1.8